maxwelljones14/maxwelljones14.github.io/_pages/about.md

 My research interests include generative modeling for vision and visual tasks, as well as multimodal machine learning in the generative modeling space.
 In the past I worked on the intersection of applied and theoretical machine learning.

 On the fun side, I love sports, and like to play basketball, volleyball, ping pong, and pickleball.
 I also like doing origami, and I've been folding since I was very young.

-This website is under construction, so please don't mind some of the filler text!